How to use Osteopathy to treat Back Pain: a Complete Guide

 - Muscular tension, muscular spasm or the inability to relax.

-- Neck and shoulder pain (including frozen shoulder).
+- Neck pain and shoulder pain (including frozen shoulder).

 - Mechanical back pain – back pain caused by abnormal stress placed on the muscles of the spinal column, typically resulting from bad habits like poor posture, incorrect bending and lifting weights.